 5) Each scene works out just how we expected it to from the start.
 There's no small-scale, will-it-won't-it, narrative tension in the short-term, to keep us turning the pages.

 6) Lots of filtering.
-Learning to spot when you're doing this is possible the single, simplest thing that most early-stage writers could do to make their writing sparkle (or howl or snarl or sing, obviously).
+Learning to spot when you're doing this - reminding the reader of the lens, as well as showing the view through it - is possibly the single, simplest thing that most early-stage writers could do to make their writing sparkle (or howl or snarl or sing, obviously).

 7) Getting from scene to scene is awkward, lurching over jump-cuts so the story keeps stalling like a badly-driven car; making the move between one scene and the next too long and laborious; or failing to take the reader along at all.